 If other functions helped you launch it, make sure to thank them publicly.
 And if it’s something people can see, touch, taste, listen to, or smell, let them experience that.
 Sensory experiences are interesting.

 “Hey, you know how people can’t seem to walk down the street without being glued to their mobile phone …“

 or “Hey, have you noticed that all ‘healthy’ brands tend to come in green coloured packaging?”

-is the sort of thing that even non-marketers can relate to.
-If you can then show how you take that insight and apply it to your marketing plan, that’s a great way to explain marketing and what it does to non-marketers.
+… is the sort of thing that even non-marketers can relate to.
+If you then show how you took that insight and used it in your marketing planning, that’s a great way to explain marketing to non-marketers.

 How to make it interesting - tell a story